Epiphone Serial Number Lookup

 The color of the Epiphone made in Korea label makes it possible to identify the period in which the guitar was built.

 In 2004 a factory was opened in Qingdao, China, which produces Epiphone guitars.
 No labels have been used here, but stickers with “Made in China” are glued to the neck of the guitars.
-With the exception of the Masterbilts, these do have a label with a serial number in the resonance box.
+Except for the Masterbilts, these do have a label with a serial number in the resonance box.

 Epiphone Made in China Since 2004